Agropur Cooperative: A Leader in the Dairy Industry

 Significant Events

-Agropur has reached several milestones, including strategic expansions into the United States and increased production capacity in North America.
-The cooperative has committed to sustainability and innovation, exemplified by the addition of companies such as Idaho Milk Products and Savencia Fromage & Dairy.
-After addressing challenges related to lower protein levels in certain products, Agropur reinstated an $83 million market through technical adjustments in June.
-The cooperative implemented a recovery plan titled "Agropur, One!" followed by "Agropur, Together!" to navigate financial strains.
+Agropur has reached several milestones, including its strategic expansion into the United States and increased production capacity in North America.
+Emphasizing sustainability and innovation, Agropur has acquired Idaho Milk Products and Savencia Fromage & Dairy.
+Responding to challenges with lower protein levels, the cooperative reinstated an $83 million market through technical adjustments in June and launched recovery plans "Agropur, One!" and "Agropur, Together!" to navigate financial strains.
+Furthermore, Agropur is divesting its fine cheese division, including OKA cheese, to Lactalis, aiming to focus on protein sectors.

 Company Plans

-Agropur aims to solidify its market leadership by investing in technology and sustainability initiatives.
-The cooperative plans to reduce its environmental impact and focus on sustainable dairy offerings.
-It is investing nearly $1 billion to expand production capacities in Bedford, Nova Scotia, and Miramichi, New Brunswick.
+Agropur aims to strengthen its leadership by investing in technology and sustainability initiatives.
+It plans to reduce its environmental impact and focus on sustainable dairy offerings, with nearly $1 billion earmarked for expanding production capacities in Bedford, Nova Scotia, and Miramichi, New Brunswick.
 A $20 million investment in the Miramichi plant is expected to create 15 skilled jobs, supported by the New Brunswick government.
-Additionally, Agropur will close its Sussex plant by 2028 to focus on these expansions.
-Agropur's $1 billion investment will modernize and expand its facilities in Quebec and Nova Scotia, enhancing efficiency and competitiveness in the North American dairy market.
-The cooperative is also investing in whey protein production, although these efforts will not yield immediate relief.
+The cooperative will close its Sussex plant by 2028 to focus on these expansions.
+This $1 billion investment will modernize and expand facilities in Quebec and Nova Scotia, enhancing efficiency and competitiveness in the North American dairy market.
+Additionally, Agropur is investing in whey protein production, exploring applications ranging from sports nutrition to cognitive health, respiratory health, and sleep quality.
+The cooperative also plans to increase its cottage-cheese production, reflecting confidence in the long-term demand for this product.

 Related news